 Mountaineers Adventure Club is a community of young outdoor enthusiasts who come from many schools and towns in Western Washington.
 The program has a heavy focus on outdoor skills and leadership as well as building a community of outdoor adventure partners.
-While we closely monitor and train all technical skills to ensure the highest level of safety, we allow youth participants some freedom during down time to relax and spend quality time with one another.
+While we closely monitor and train all technical skills to ensure the highest level of safety, we may allow youth participants some freedom during down time to relax and spend quality time with one another.
 We believe that freedom is earned by teenagers who have demonstrated leadership and responsibility, and that unstructured time is a key part of community-building.
 During down time, youth may explore the area in groups of 3-6.
 Some examples are: going on a walk along a trail before dinner, riding bikes into town, going to a nearby field to play Frisbee.
-In all of these cases, youth are required to tell the adult leaders exactly where they plan to go, and not change that plan.
+In all of these cases, youth are required to tell the adult leaders exactly where they plan to go and when they will return, and not change that plan.
 Youth must return at the time specified by the adult leader(s).
-Youth who have responsibilities (such as cooking) are responsible for showing up on time.
-Youth who do not abide by these rules may forfeit future opportunities for unsupervised down time.
+Youth who have responsibilities (such as cooking/cleanup) are responsible for showing up on time.
+Youth who do not abide by these rules may forfeit future opportunities for unsupervised down time and will put their membership in jeopardy with repeated offenses.